sergeyklay/space-wrangler/CONTRIBUTING.md

    branch (or branch off of it).
 3. Write a test to show that the bug was fixed or that the feature works as expected.
+4. Ensure that all new code is properly type-annotated.
-4. Send a pull request.
+5. Send a pull request.

 **By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.**